braid-org/braidjs/readme.md

-# Braidjs Reference Implementation
+# Braidjs

-These libraries implement a reference implementation of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.
+Braidjs is a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.

 This implementation is not yet complete, but aims to be fully-functioning and robust enough for production sites.

 *We intentionally keep this readme short.* Read more about braid at https://braid.news!